isso-comments/isso/docs/docs/configuration/server.rst

             https://localhost/

     This is useful, when your website is available on HTTP and HTTPS.

-session-key
-    private session key to validate client cookies.
-If you restart the application several times per hour for whatever reason, use a fixed key.

 max-age
     time range that allows users to edit/remove their own comments.
 See